ivanomatteo/laravel-db-mutex/README.md

 },
     10 // $optLockCounter
 );
-// in this case, obviously you need to read the previous value of counter
+// in this case, obviously you need to load the previous value of counter
 // when reading the data.
 You could you use withDbMutex scope as explained below.